petamorikei/disruption-log-parser/README.md

 - 2nd - last round: From end of previous round to end of round (including interval).
 - Extraction: From end of last round to extraction.
 This block is omitted if you leave mission in the middle of round.

+### About summary section

+- Mission Score: Your mission score to be displayed on the leaderboard.
+- Average Time: Average time of rounds.
+This doesn't include `Unlock Door` section, `Extraction` section, and incomplete round.
+- Total Time: Entire time of the mission including all of phases.

 ## Usage

 Download an executable (.exe) from [releases](https://github.com/petamorikei/disruption-log-parser/releases) and launch it.